MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfgroups/functions/pfgroupslistmembershipopportunitiesasync.md

 ## Remarks

+This API is available on all platforms.
 Lists all outstanding group applications and invitations for an entity.
 Anyone may call this for any entity, but data will only be returned for the entity or a parent of that entity.
 To list invitations or applications for a group to check if a player is trying to join, use ListGroupInvitations and ListGroupApplications.
 See also GroupListGroupApplicationsAsync, GroupListGroupInvitationsAsync.
 When the asynchronous task is complete, call [PFGroupsListMembershipOpportunitiesGetResultSize](pfgroupslistmembershipopportunitiesgetresultsize.md) and [PFGroupsListMembershipOpportunitiesGetResult](pfgroupslistmembershipopportunitiesgetresult.md) to get the result.

 ## Requirements